gavinhsu/Project1/readme.md

 2. **Code snippets** of computation of each hash

 ### Task 2:
-1. **Screen shots** of input page, drop-down menu, output page for United States and Great Britain.
+1. **Screen shots** of input page, drop-down menu, output page for Collie and Whippet.
 2. **Code snippets** for:
-- scraping of population and gdp
+- scraping of intelligence
-- scraping of medals
+- scraping of weight
-- scraping of flag
+- api call for the picture, including choosing one at random.

 ### Task 3:
 1. **Screen shots** of the input page, output page (one vote), results page